 The per capita income in North Palm Beach in 2010 was $47,836, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $191,344 for a family of four.
 However, North Palm Beach contains both very wealthy and poor people as well.

 North Palm Beach is a somewhat ethnically-diverse village.
 The people who call North Palm Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Palm Beach residents report their race to be White, followed by Black or African-American.
 North Palm Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.37% of the village’s residents.
 Important ancestries of people in North Palm Beach include English, Italian, Irish, and Polish.

 The most common language spoken in North Palm Beach is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.